Judging at Con of the North 2018

-Both Judges and Referees must agree to follow the Guidelines for GMs.
+Both Judges and Referees must agree to follow the GM Policies.

 Pickup Events/Open Gaming

-As a Judge or Referee at Con of the North, you agree to abide by these guidelines:
+As a Judge or Referee at Con of the North 2018, you agree to abide by these guidelines:

 - Prepare for your event before the convention.

-- Do not charge any more for your event.
-If you would like to charge extra for an event (a sealed-deck CCG tournament, for example) then include that information in the Special Requests section of your Event Proposal.
+- You may not charge additional fees for your event without prior authorization from the convention.
+If your event requires an extra charge (e.g.: a sealed-deck CCG tournament, for example) then include that information in the Special Requests section when submitting your event.

 - Avoid unnecessary profanity, descriptions of violence, or other conduct which may offend attendees.